narissatsuboi/asyncio/edgedb/README.md

 using async def compiles the function as asynchronous

-await blocks further execution in an async function, it yields execution back to asyncio so it can switch to something else

 async function: Function that creates a coroutine when called.
 Define with async def.
 Can use await inside the function.
 The function itself is not awaitable.

 coroutine: Object created by calling an async function.
 It is awaitable, but only once.
 Low level building block.

-awaitable
+awaitable: Any object that can be awaited on.
+Await blocks further execution in an async function, it yields execution back to asyncio so it can switch to something else.

 Task: Wrapper for coroutines, managed by asyncio framework.